What is PRP and how does it work?

 Why do I need a knee brace?

 A knee brace may also be suggested by your physician during the evaluation process and is usually prescribed for only one knee.
 The brace will be put on the knee in the worst condition or causing the most pain or problems.
 The brace will assist in alleviating pressure in the knee joint that could otherwise slow the healing process.
-The brace will also provide more space for the stem cells to better perform their job.
+The brace will also provide more space for the regenerative cells to better perform their job.

 When do I start to feel better or see results?